vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 Among the other great things Erlang contains a Diameter library.
 This library has two important modules - diameter and diameter_app.
 With the help of the first one we can create a Diameter service, which receives and sends commands.
 The second one - diameter_app - is the callback module for the service started with the first.
 Please, note that I am using 'Diameter' to denote the protocol and 'diameter' for the Erlang module.

-I will not explain this part in details as it is better to take a look at the exelent example provided by the Erlang creators in the Diameter lib [source](https://github.com/erlang/otp/tree/master/lib/diameter/examples/code).
+I will not explain this part in details as it is better to take a look at the exelent example provided by Erlang creators inside the Diameter lib [source](https://github.com/erlang/otp/tree/master/lib/diameter/examples/code).
 Just a couple of important things:

 How to start the service: